 If you have a mental health concern that is not also a safeguarding concern, speak to the DSL/ Senior Mental Health Lead to agree a course of action.
+Report your concern on CPOMS as a cause for concern.

 Figure 1: procedure if you have concerns about a child's welfare (as opposed to believing a child is suffering or likely to suffer from harm, or in immediate danger)